shin0805/Chair-TypeAsymmetricalTripedalRobot/README.md

-# Chair-TypeAsymmetricalTripedalRobot
-Repository for Paper : Body Design and Gait Generation of Chair-Type Asymmetrical Tripedal Robot
+# Body Design and Gait Generation of Chair-Type Asymmetrical Tripedal Robot